-Wheel Type: Two large inflatable (bike style) rear wheels and a small front 360° inflatable swivel wheel.
+Wheel Type: Two big inflatable (bike style) rear wheels and a small front 360° inflatable swivel wheel.

 Top Cover and Airflow: Top cover is mesh, with a removable window up top, and mesh panels on the sides provide added airflow, although a clear plastic rain cover can cover the front door if needed.
-Rear door is solid material.
+The rear door is solid material.

 Safety Features: Brake on the left rear wheel, reflective strips on front and sides, and wheels.

 Bells and Whistles: This pet stroller includes a cushioned headrest at the front window, quick release wheels for collapsible storage, and the wheel assembly can be removed so the carriage can be used as a crate.

 Pros: Users report that this stroller is easy to steer, can handle rough terrain, and provides ample room for large dogs (one owner walked their two golden retrievers in the stroller!).
 You can also purchase a bike trailer conversion kit and go biking with your dog!

 Cons: For some users assembly proved to be difficult, particularly attaching the handlebar.
 This stroller is also one of the pricier options on this list, although most users agree that it is worth the extra money.